 The third spot in the list of the top skinning knives belongs to a hybrid.
 The Outer Edge Swingblade SN-10N features a rotating blade for both skinning and gutting.
 A simple push to the lock button will transform the knife from a skinner to a gutting blade which will open the game with ease.

 The blade is made of high quality extra sharp AUS-8 steel which holds the edge for long periods of time.
 The rubberized handle will provide a firm comfortable grip, with which you can work without fear of the blade slipping off your hand.
 The knife comes also with a durable nylon belt sheath.

 The average score of the SB-10N is among the best.
-Given its low price, this a remarkable feat.
+Given its low price, this is a remarkable feat.